FarronF/limerick-council-meetings/meetings/2021/12/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th November 2021.md

 I will ask at the next Municipal District meeting

-(a) How many qualified housing applicants, first choice, are on the waiting list in this district--- (b) and what is the breakdown of locations.
+(a) How many qualified housing applicants, first choice, are on the waiting list in this district
+---
+(b) and what is the breakdown of locations.

 (c) How many Council houses are vacant in the District.